webosose/com.webos.service.storageaccess/README.md

 Summary
 -------
-The storage access framework makes webOS to access the content from Internal storage, Attached USB Drives and Cloud Drives.
+SAF is reponsible to access the content from Internal/USB & Cloud Drives

-It and can be extended to any new cloud storages easily.
-Applications can use this framework to access user content via a single interface

-Any new cloud  services can be easily added  in this framework Single point of access to all contents

 Description
 -----------